liuyinz/fzf-collection/README.md

 ## BROWSERF_DEFAULT

-Settng `BROWSERF_DEFAULT` to open url, use default browser if not set.
+Setting `BROWSERF_DEFAULT` to open URL, use default browser if not set.

 ```sh
 # choose from "chorme" "edgemac" "firefox" "safari"